HexRweb/GhostHunter-server/README.md

+# Archived

+This repository is archived as Ghost has ["native" search](https://github.com/tryGhost/sodo-search)

+---

 # GhostHunter Server

 _Don't like the documentation?
 Help us make it better by emailing us (hello@hexr.org), [creating an issue](https://github.com/hexrweb/ghosthunter-server/issues/new) or [creating a pull request](https://github.com/hexrweb/ghosthunter-server/compare)_